Roebuck Bay: Waders

 The intertidal mud and sand flats support high densities of benthic invertebrates, providing a key food source for waders or shorebirds.
 The site is one of the most important migration staging, and non-breeding, areas for waders in Australia and within the East Asian – Australasian Flyway.
 It is a principal spring arrival site in August–October for large proportions of the Australian populations of many species, and especially for the larger ones that travel non-stop from China to Australia.
 There is high turnover due to the birds moving onwards to south-western and south-eastern Australia, though large numbers remain through summer, and smaller numbers of non-breeding birds stay through winter.
 The area is also important for the northward movement of waders in autumn, with massed daytime departures taking place in March–April.
 The total number of waders using the bay each year is estimated to be over 300,000.
 The northern beaches of the bay, as well as Bush Point, provide important high tide roost sites.

 The bay's wader feeding habitats and roosting sites have been identified by BirdLife International as a 928 km^{2} Important Bird Area (IBA).
 The IBA also encompasses the low-lying, occasionally inundated, coastal grasslands to the east of the bay on Roebuck Plains Station, including Lake Eda, where many waders roost during very high tides.

 The bay regularly supports more than 1% of the population of at least 22 wader species: greater sand plover, lesser sand plover, oriental plover, red-capped plover, grey plover, bar-tailed godwit, black-tailed godwit, red knot, great knot, red-necked stint, curlew sandpiper, sanderling, eastern curlew, little curlew, Eurasian whimbrel, common greenshank, common redshank, grey-tailed tattler, Terek sandpiper, ruddy turnstone, Asian dowitcher, and pied oystercatcher.

 Access and usage

 Broome is a major tourist destination, and Roebuck Bay is used for recreational and tourism activities such as fishing, sightseeing and birdwatching.
-Broome Bird Observatory conducts shorebird research and public education.
+Broome Bird Observatory conducts shorebird research and public education.In November 2022 a 112 metre jetty opened on the site of the original 900 metre jetty.

 Transport and communications

-Roebuck bay can be accessed by boat from Broome Wharf, approximately 9 kilometres south of Broome Post Office and Broome International Airport.

 In the 1890s, Roebuck Bay was the terminus of a proposed but unrealised land grant railway from Angle Pole across the border in the Northern Territory.
-This railway would have been about 1000 miles (1600 km) long.

 Roebuck Bay, with its sheltered waters, was the site chosen for the undersea telegraph cable from Asia to come ashore in 1871, to continue overland to Perth.